10 Ways To Restore Relationships Damaged by Anger

 That will lead to resentment and the feeling that you will never let them live down their mistakes.
 They, in turn, will have trouble forgiving you when you apologize.

-4. Work to intentionally pursue their heart.
+4. Intentionally work to pursue their heart.

 This means spending time with them.
 Relationships don’t do well when there is little to no time spent together.
 Intentionally seek to build that relationship.